vibbits/nextflow-jnj/03-first-pipeline.md

 # Creating our first pipeline
-In this chapter we will build a basic RNA-seq pipeline consisting of quality controls, trimming of reads and mapping to a reference genome (and counting).
+In this chapter we will build a basic RNA-seq pipeline consisting of quality controls, trimming of reads and mapping to a reference genome (excl. counting).
 We will build the pipeline step by step, starting from quality control with FastQC.
-We will very shortly introduce DSL1 in the beginning.
-After exploring Nextflow's flexibility on the quality control process, we will extend our pipeline script with the other processes while switching to the newer DSL2.
+We will start with DSL1 for this process.
+After exploring Nextflow's flexibility on the quality control process, we will switch to the newer DSL2 language and extend our pipeline script with the other processes.

-## Quality control in DSL1
+## Quality control with DSL1

 The following script can be found and run in `03-first-pipeline/fastqc_1.nf`:
 ```